syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/tooltip.md

 # Tooltip in ##Platform_Name## Stepper control

-The stepper control supports tooltip to show additional information in stepper steps by setting the `showTooltip` property.
-If enabled, the tooltip appears when the user hovers over the step.
-By default, the `showTooltip` property is false.
+The Stepper control supports tooltip to show additional information in the steps by setting the [showTooltip](https://ej2.syncfusion.com/documentation/api/stepper/#showtooltip) property.
+If enabled, the tooltip appears when the user hovers over the step such as the label or text.
+By default, the `showTooltip` property is `false`.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}